codingMustache/codingMustache/README.md

 ## Joke of the Day

-I decided to sell my Hoover… well it was just collecting dust.
+What is a tornado's favorite game to play?
+Twister!

 ## Daily Trivia

-Australia, Japan, and Southeast Asia are in which ITU Region?
+Which of these programming languages is a low-level language?
- 1. Region 1
+ 1. Python
- 2. Region 2
+ 2. C#
- 3. Region 4
+ 3. Assembly
- 4. Region 3
+ 4. Pascal

 <details>
   <summary>Answer</summary>
-  Region 3
+  Assembly
 </details>